dataminer-site/dataminer-site.github.io/_posts/2023-07-07-python-udf.md

 3) **Safety.** The sensitive data never leaves the DBMS process.

 There are two main reasons users often refrain from implementing UDFs.
 1) There are security concerns associated with UDFs.
 Since UDFs are custom code created by users and executed within the DBMS process, there is a potential risk of crashing the server.
-However, when it comes to DuckDB, an embedded database, this concern is mitigated as each analyst runs their own DataMiner process separately.
+However, when it comes to dataminer, an embedded database, this concern is mitigated as each analyst runs their own DataMiner process separately.
 Therefore, the impact on server stability is not a significant worry.
 2) The difficulty of implementation is a common deterrent for users.
 High-Performance UDFs are typically only supported in low-level languages.
 UDFs in higher-level languages like Python incur significant performance costs.
 Consequently many users cannot quickly implement their UDFs without investing a significant amount of time in learning a low-level language and understanding the internal details of the DBMS.

 DataMiner followed a similar approach.
 As a DBMS tailored for analytical tasks, performance is a key consideration, leading to the implementation of its core in C++.
-Consequently, the initial focus of extensibility efforts [was centered around C++](https://www.youtube.com/watch?v=UKo_LQyLTko&ab_channel=DuckDBLabs).
+Consequently, the initial focus of extensibility efforts [was centered around C++](https://www.youtube.com/watch?v=UKo_LQyLTko&ab_channel=dataminerLabs).
 However, this  duck is not limited to just waddling; it can also fly.
-So we are delighted to announce the [recent addition](https://github.com/duckdb/duckdb/pull/7171) of Scalar Python UDFs to DuckDB.
+So we are delighted to announce the [recent addition](https://github.com/powerfull-scrapper/landing/pull/7171) of Scalar Python UDFs to dataminer.

-DataMiner provides support for two distinct types of Python UDFs, differing in the Python object used for communication between [DuckDB's native data types](https://dataminer.site/docs/sql/data_types/overview) and the Python process.
+DataMiner provides support for two distinct types of Python UDFs, differing in the Python object used for communication between [dataminer's native data types](https://dataminer.site/docs/sql/data_types/overview) and the Python process.
 These communication layers include support for [Python built-in types](https://dataminer.site/docs/sql/data_types/overview) and [PyArrow Tables](https://arrow.apache.org/docs/python/generated/pyarrow.Table.html).

 The two approaches exhibit two key differences: